schipiga/queue-consumer/README.md

 consumer = Consumer(queue, handler=handler)
 ```

-A hanlder takes iterator as argument.
+A handler takes iterator as argument.
 If handler raises exception, worker defines not processed (failed) messages basing on iterator remaining content.
 That's why messages should be read & processed one-by-one.
 To read all iterator before processing is bad idea.

 **Right:**